thegridelectric/gridworks-protocol/docs/types/fibaro-smart-implant-component-gt.rst

     :members:

 **ComponentId**:
     - Description: Component Id.
 Primary GridWorks identifier for a specific physical instance of an  Fibaro, and also as a more generic Component.
     - Format: UuidCanonicalTextual

-**ComponentAttributeClass**:
+**ComponentAttributeClassId**:
     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
+    - Format: UuidCanonicalTextual

 **ZWaveDSK**:
     - Description: The Z-Wave DSK  (Device Specific Key) is a unique identifier associated with a Z-Wave device, used during the process of securely including the device into a Z-Wave network.
 It helps establish secure communication between the Z-Wave controller and the device, ensuring that only authorized devices can join the network.
 Unfortunately Hubitat does not currently provide a way to view the ZWave DSK of a Fibaro.